silentgameplays/Drakensang-Game-Series-Windows-Fix/README.md

 *  -d3d9 -windowed -noborder

-# But if it results in Nebula errors pilng up switch the launch settings back to -autoconfig -windowed -noborder
+# But if it results in Nebula errors piling up then switch the launch settings back to -autoconfig -windowed -noborder

 # NB2!: In some cases some files for all three games fail to download properly,to fix this issue